martin-svensson/Kaggle_TPSsep2022/README.md

 The purpose of entering this competition is to familiarize myself with Kaggle, Git and Github as well as practice and expand my DS and ML skillset.

+# Learning

+Post competition notes:

+- Pipeline: The method used for building and applying pipeline functions (feature engineering transformations and encoding) is useful
+- Handling time series data and in particular using Prophet was fun
+- Making a commit for every submission is a useful way to always be able to revert to the exact code used to create a sumission

 # Scripts: Structure

 The naming convention of scripts is as follows: [main number]-[sub number]_[file name]